 This kind of curtain is made of thicker fabrics like velvet, wool, twill, faux suede, and cotton to create a drapery treatment that is both pleasing to the eye and heavy enough to absorb sound.

 Some products will also have a liner made up of a layer of mass loaded vinyl to increase the mass and improve the room acoustics.
 Because this type of curtain is heavier than typical household drapes, they should be installed with care, using heavy duty tracks, brackets, and curtain rods.

 Soundproofing Curtains for Your Home

 The other option is to call a custom curtain shop to hand make your soundproof curtains.
-This option is usually going to cost 2-3 times as much as blackout curtains.
-If you are serious about reducing noise in your home they may be worth the price.
+This option should be a last resort, and only if you are truly serious about reducing noise in your home.